hashicorp/terraform-provider-aws/website/docs/r/elasticache_global_replication_group.html.markdown

 ### Managing Redis Engine Versions

-The initial Redis version is deterined by the version set on the primary replication group.
+The initial Redis version is determined by the version set on the primary replication group.
 However, once it is part of a Global Replication Group, the Global Replication Group manages the version of all member replication groups.